-This has to do with the structure of the human body, functions and metabolic activities of the human body.
+This has to do with the structure, functions, and metabolic activities of the human body.
 This enables the professionals in this field to treat any malfunction through drugs and surgical procedures.

-This is a branch of medicine that has to do with the study, diagnosis, prevention, and treatment of diseases, disorders and conditions of the oral cavity, usually in the dentition but also the oral mucosa, and of adjacent and related structures and tissues, specifically in the maxillofacial area.
+This is a branch of medicine that has to do with the study, diagnosis, prevention, and treatment of diseases, disorders, and conditions of the oral cavity, usually in the dentition but also in the oral mucosa, and of adjacent and related structures and tissues, specifically in the maxillofacial area.

 People who specialize in this medical field are called Dentists.